 (2) In subsection (1) —

-“operate” includes to maintain, test, or repair.
+operate includes to maintain, test, or repair.

 (3) Rights may be conferred under this section with the intention that they be exercised by a nominee of the holder and, whether or not they were conferred with that intention, the rights may be exercised by a nominee of the holder approved by the DBNGP Land Access Minister in writing.